patters-match/gba-ezflash-sleep-fixes/README.md

 Many first-party Nintendo GBA games do contain their own native sleep mode functions, but these don't work properly when using an EZ-Flash flashcart.
 They will wake the GBA instantly when sleep is engaged, apparently because EZ-Flash devices generate spurious gamepak interrupts.

 ### Fixes for native sleep modes
 Back in the day, ROM patches were figured out to fix many of these games to ignore these additional interrupts.
-This was difficult information to track down, 14 years later:
+This was difficult information to track down, some 14 years later:

 https://web.archive.org/web/20180904111600/https://ezflash.sosuke.com/viewtopic.php?f=16&t=12662
 https://web.archive.org/web/20180904023246/https://ezflash.sosuke.com/wiki/index.php?title=GBA_sleep_mode